devopsacademyau/academy/classes/01class/exercises/c01-git03/gpavelar/README.md

 4. What are the consequences of the previous action?

 > Those commands remove the file from local repository on your computer and github, we need to pay attention when run any of those commands.
 It will affect everybody working on this remote repository.
 Is recommended that all opened PR must be closed before do that.
+> Another way is just perform a rebase command in the branch if you do not want rewriting the whole history.

 ---